It’s easy to schedule a WordPress post.

 #2.
 Save Draft

-In the Publish menu to the right on your Dashboard, click the Save Draft button.
+In the menu in the upper right area of your Dashboard, click the Save Draft button.

-Choose the date and time you want your post to go live online, and click the OK button.
+Choose the date and time you want your post to go live online.

 Notice that the menu now tells you the date and time that you’ve scheduled, and the button at the bottom now says Schedule instead of Publish.

 That’s it — you’re done!
-Your post will magically appear on the date and time you told WordPress to schedule it.
+Your post will magically appear on the date and time you told WordPress to schedule it, and WordPress shows you a confirmation message.

 Hint: Schedule Social Media Posts Ahead, Too!